canonical/lxd/doc/api-extensions.md

 This adds CPU hotplugging for VMs.
 Hotplugging is disabled when using CPU pinning, because this would require hotplugging NUMA devices as well, which is not possible.

+## `storage_pool_source_wipe`
+Adds support for a `source.wipe` Boolean on the storage pool, indicating that LXD should wipe partition headers off the requested disk rather than potentially fail due to pre-existing file systems.